 Please note the non-discrimination statement.

 Chicago Collegiate Charter School has a Wellness Policy in place for our students, families, and staff.
-The most recent assessment of our Wellness Policy was last done in the Wellness Committee meeting on May 19, 2021 (see here for High School and here for Middle School).
+The most recent assessment of our Wellness Policy was last done in the Wellness Committee meeting on December 16, 2024 (see here for High School and here for Middle School).
 Our school's Wellness Committee meets quarterly.
-If you have any questions about the policy or are interested in learning more about the committee, please contact us at [email protected] or 773-536-9098.

 If you are interested, here is where you can find information about Civil Rights Requirements for the National School Lunch Program.